SheepTester/web-server/docs/assassin-docs.md

 ## GET `names?games=[GAMES]&users=[USERS]&defaultGame=[DEFAULT_GAME?]&defaultUser=[defaultUser?]`

-`games` and `users` are a list of game IDs and usernames respectively, joined by a comma `,`. `defaultGame` (optional) is the default value that should be returned if a game doesn't exist, and likewise for `defaultUser` but for users. `users` is an array of usernames.
+`games` and `users` are a list of game IDs and usernames respectively, joined by a comma `,`. `defaultGame` (optional) is the default value that should be returned if a game doesn't exist, and likewise for `defaultUser` but for users.
+If `defaultGame` is not given, it'll return the game ID for nonexistent games, and if `usernameUser` is not given, it'll return the username for nonexistent users. `users` is an array of usernames.
 This returns

 ```ts
 {